Take a look at our definitive guide to Marvel Snap Aero.

-Elektra is known as the 1-cost-killer for good reason.
-She is the best counter for low-cost decks and other powerful cards like Nightcrawler and Angel.
+Elektra excels as a 1-cost-killer, countering low-cost decks and strong cards like Nightcrawler and Angel.

 Ability: On Reveal: Destroy all enemy cards at this location that have 9 or more Power.

-When played with Aero, you can force your opponent to play their 9-Power or up cards at the location.
-This means you can play Shang-Chi right after and destroy their higher-power cards.
+With Aero, you can compel your opponent to play their high-Power cards at the location, allowing you to follow with Shang-Chi to destroy them.

 Ability: On Reveal: Remove the abilities from all Ongoing cards at this location.